Jwoo5/ecg-qa/README.md

     $ python llm_modeling/random_sample.py /path/to/output \
         --subset test \
     ```
-    It will output the sampled manifest file `test_sampled.tsv` in the `/path/to/output/` directory.
+    It will sample 10% from `test.tsv` in the `/path/to/output/` directory and output the sampled manifest file `test_sampled.tsv` in the same directory.

 5. Run the experiments:
     ```shell script